Skip to content

 • A positive mood is a state of joy, pleasure, optimism, enthusiasm, satisfaction, and gratitude.

-• Negative is a state of sadness, anxiety, irritation, guilt, fear, anger.
+• Negative is a state of sadness, anxiety, irritation, guilt, fear, and anger.

 However, the tone of a person’s mood is not the only parameter by which it can be described.